Donut Hole Christmas Tree

 Step 1: Place the styrofoam cone on a large piece of plastic wrap.
 Fold the plastic wrap up over the cone to completely cover it, using as many layers of plastic wrap as necessary.
 This ensures the donut holes don’t touch the styrofoam and you have edible decorations.
 I like to also take the bottom of the cone to the cake stand or serving platter I am going to use.

-Step 2: Beginning at the base of the large styrofoam cone, push a toothpick about halfway into the styrofoam.
-Then, press a donut hole onto the toothpick.
+Step 2: Starting at the bottom of the large styrofoam cone, push a toothpick about halfway into the styrofoam.
+Then, put a donut hole onto the toothpick.
 Make sure none of the toothpick is sticking out of the donut hole!

 Make-Ahead Instructions